 By Adam Sanchez

-In 1966, Student Nonviolent Coordinating Committee chairperson Stokely Carmichael made the famous call for “Black Power.”
+In 1966, Student Nonviolent Coordinating Committee (SNCC) chairperson Stokely Carmichael made the famous call for “Black Power.”
 Carmichael’s speech came in the midst of the “March Against Fear,” a walk from Memphis, Tennessee, to Jackson, Mississippi, to encourage African Americans to use their newly won right to vote.
-But while almost every middle and high school student learns about the Civil Rights Movement, they rarely learn about this march—or the related struggles that continued long after the Voting Rights Act.
+But while almost every middle and high school student learns about the Civil Rights Movement, they rarely learn about this march — or the related struggles that continued long after the Voting Rights Act.

 What Was the Civil Rights Movement?